SheetJS/docs.sheetjs.com/docz/docs/03-demos/14-grid.md

 The `sheet_to_json` utility function generates arrays of objects, which is suitable for a number of libraries.
-When more advanced shapes are needed, it is easier to munge the output of an array of arrays.
+When more advanced shapes are needed, it is easier to process an array of arrays.

 ### x-spreadsheet